felipefrances/bedTimeStoryGenerator/README.md

 This tool provides several subcommands:

 - `add`: Add keywords to the word bank.
+Especify the type of word and then the one you want to add.

+      ./bedtime add -c unicorn
 - `story`: Generate an entire bedtime story.
+You can choose among 3 lengths of story and 3 age ranges for the child.

+      ./bedtime story -l short a- preschooler
 - `prompt`: Request a prompt from previously loaded keywords.

+      ./bedtime prompt
 - `list`: List all the keywords currently in the word bank.

+      ./bedtime list
 - `remove`: Remove keywords from the word bank.
+Especify the type of word and then the one you want to delete.

+        ./bedtime remove -c unicorn

 To use any of these subcommands, run the generated executable followed by the desired subcommand.
-For example:

-Eg.: `./bedtime add -c "unicorn"`

-This command will add the word "unicorn" to the word bank.

 **Note:** Ensure that you have included your Google API key in the `GenerativeAI-Info.plist` file for the tool to function properly.